kubernetes-sigs/kind/site/content/docs/user/known-issues.md

       propagation: HostToContainer
 ```

-The expected device is named in the error message, but will typically be the location where container volumes are stored — for rootless Docker or Podman, this will usually be $HOME.
+To identify the device that must be listed, two variations have been observed.
+* The device reported in the error message is a symlink (e.g. `/dev/mapper/luks-903aad3d-...`) — in this case, the config file should refer to the target of that symlink (e.g. `/dev/dm-0`).
+* The device reported in the error message is a regular block device (e.g. `/dev/nvme0n1p3`) — in this case, use the device reported.

 See Previous Discussion: [kind#2411]